aaronsaray/aaronsaray.com/_posts/2008-11-13-how-to-throw-an-amazing-meeting.markdown

 Outline the points you're going to cover.
 Provide more elaboration on an outline that you refer to as your Internal outline.
 Examples of this include writing a more thorough document for yourself or using the notes section for your powerpoint presentation (simply print out the slides with notes for yourself, give everyone else the slides only.)

 Send your outline out before the event.
 Gauge the busyness of your audience to figure out when you should send it out.
 Don't send it out 10 minutes before the meeting if you have people who are traveling or may be in other meetings.
-Conversely, don't send it out too many days in advance - it may get lost in the pile of other things your atendees have to review.
+Conversely, don't send it out too many days in advance - it may get lost in the pile of other things your attendees have to review.

 #### Test Technical Items